‘Til irritation do us part

 Have a read of How to pick a solicitor for more.

-New rules established last year mean that all divorcing and separating couples are referred to mediation before they are allowed to go to court.
+New rules mean that all divorcing and separating couples are referred to mediation before they are allowed to go to court.
 This means that an independent mediator will sit down with both parties and try to come to a final agreement on how the assets will be divided, and what will happen with any children (or pets!) the couple may have.

 While the new rules mean that you must attend a Mediation Information and Assessment Meeting, they do not oblige you to commit to the process afterwards.
 Generally mediation will take two to four sessions.
 There is no standard fee for mediation, but it’s worth remembering that while it will likely be cheaper than heading straight to court, it may be testing emotionally, having to spend hours in a room with your soon-to-be-ex arguing over the fine details of your split.